joshua5201/capistrano-local-precompile/README.md

 If your Rails apps are anything like mine, one of the slowest parts of your deployment is waiting for asset pipeline precompilation.
 It's sometimes so slow, it's painful.
 So I went searching for some solutions. [turbo-sprockets](https://github.com/ndbroadbent/turbo-sprockets-rails3) helped, but it's not a silver bullet.
 This gem isn't a silver bullet either, but it can help.
 Capistrano Local Precompile takes a different approach.
 It builds your assets locally and rsync's them to your web server(s).

+This branch is a modification for uploading to google cloud storage after precompiling.

 ## Usage

 Add capistrano-local-precompile to your Gemfile: